What do you mean, "Larry wasn't always in the show?"

 Lampshaded with Yukina in Kamen Rider Fourze.
 It is presented as though the other characters already know her when she makes her introductory appearance, but Ryusei confusedly asks "Who?" immediately after seeing her.

-A similar plot was used in "The Fifth Man".
+The episode "The Fifth Man" used a plot similar to "Adam" on Torchwood.
 In this case the new team member had "joined recently", which made it less obvious to the audience, whereas on Torchwood, Adam had supposedly joined before Gwen.

 Also, Cameron Mitchell.
 He's never mentioned before Season 9, and since the Season 8 finale was screwing with time, you have to wonder where he came from...
 According to Word of God, he was supposed to be introduced during the big Antarctica battle in Season 7 instead of just being retconned into it later.